TemryL/EyeDocScanner-App/README.md

 - Compatible with iPhone and iPad

 ## Documentation
-This app extracts OCR data from the scanned documents in JSON format and sends it to the [EyeDocScanner API](https://github.com/TemryL/EyeDocScanner_API) through HTTP requests.
+This app extracts OCR data from the scanned document in JSON format and sends it to the [EyeDocScanner API](https://github.com/TemryL/EyeDocScanner_API) through HTTP requests.
 The API process the OCR data and return the structured data in JSON format to the IOS app.
-Finally the results are stored locally on the iPhone in CSV format.
+Finally, the results are stored locally on the iPhone in CSV format.

-The concept, inner working and performance of the system are explored in the following presentation:
+The concept, inner workings and performance of the system are explored in the following presentation:
 [S. Pham-Ba, *VITA'App, Picture to Structured text, Tech meeting*, 2023](https://github.com/TemryL/EyeDocScanner_API/files/12208931/2023.03.06.-.VITA.App.Tech.meeting.pdf).

 ## Demo

 https://github.com/TemryL/EyeDocScanner_App/assets/99132608/d5334ff2-6df6-45a9-a082-35e18f23c045

+## Limitation and next steps